 Let’s get started!

 HELOC rates are generally tied to the prime rate, which is the lowest interest rate banks offer to their most creditworthy clients, such as corporations that borrow large amounts regularly.
 HELOC rates typically range from 0.5% to 2.25% above the prime rate, which is generally 3% higher than the Federal funds rate.
-As of May 2025, the prime rate currently sits at 7.5%.
+The prime rate moves with Federal Reserve policy and is worth checking at the time you apply.

 Aside from the prime rate, HELOC rates vary based on several factors, including credit score, loan-to-value (LTV) ratio, and lender-specific terms.
 Be sure to compare offers from multiple lenders to confirm that you’re getting the best rate possible.